Learn Korean with The Glory: What International Viewers Missed (And Why It Matters)

 I know this not as an abstraction.
 I experienced it myself.
 Not doing homework meant a strike on the palm.
 A noisy classroom meant collective punishment — the whole class kneeling, thighs being hit.
 Getting a math problem wrong at the board meant being struck across the back.
 I remember being in second year of middle school, wearing indoor shoes into the schoolyard by mistake, and being caught — and being hit across the thighs with a hockey stick hard enough to leave bruising that lasted days.

-I didn't tell anyone.
-That's the part that's hardest to explain to international students — not the hitting itself, but the silence around it.
+What surprises my students most is usually not the punishment itself, but how normal the silence around it was.
 In that era, being hit by a teacher meant you had done something wrong.
 The shame was yours.
 Telling your parents wasn't a path to protection — it was a path to more shame, to being seen as a bad student, to being hit again.
 So you said nothing.
 You carried the bruise home and you kept quiet, because that was what you were supposed to do.

 Moon Dong-eun's world in The Glory operates on exactly this logic.
 The teachers who participate in her abuse — whether through action or silence — exist inside a system where adult authority over students was nearly absolute and almost never questioned.
-Korean viewers didn't need this explained.
+Older Korean viewers especially already knew the atmosphere the drama was referencing.
+A lot of the scenes felt familiar in uncomfortable ways.
 They felt it.
-International viewers needed to understand that what looked unbelievable on screen was, for a generation of Korean people, simply Tuesday.
+International viewers needed to understand that what looked unbelievable on screen was something many Korean people at the time considered completely normal.

 Corporal punishment in Korean schools was officially banned in Seoul in 2010 and nationally restricted in 2011.
 The world the drama depicts is historically real, legally past, and not entirely forgotten by the people who lived through it.